Why 66 Percent of Laptop Screens Suck

 Most applications and Web pages need around 1,000 pixels of horizontal space to show their content.
 With only 1366 pixels of space, you can't fit two full-size applications on the screen at once, without scrolling horizontally or having them overlap each other.
 However, with 1920 pixels, you have just enough space to stack two windows side-by-side (2048 or 2560 would be even better).
 Only when you can compose an email in one window while looking at Web page in the other can you truly multitask.

 We have no idea what the cost difference is between a 1366 panel and 1080p one, but when you're making thousands of PCs, even a $10 difference in the BOM (Bill of Materials) cost adds up.
-However, most mainstream smartphones and standalone monitors already come with 1080p or higher displays.
+More importantly, the price of laptops with 1080p displays tends to be much higher, though that may be an indication that those systems also have better processors, RAM and storage drives.
+In 2017, the average selling price of a Windows laptop with a less-than-1080p display was $323 while the typical 1080p laptop cost a full $795.

 Least Expensive 1080p Laptops